busstoptaktik/geodesy/ruminations/012-rumination.md

 ---

-### Unigrids - don't implement poorly, what the OS already provides excellently!
+### Unigrids: Don't implement poorly, what the OS already provides excellently!

 Version 0.15 of Rust Geodesy introduces the concept of *unigrids*.
 Unigrids are conglomerates of geodetic grids (1-D geoid models, 2-D datum transformation